tomas19/kalpana_v2/README.md

 Kalpana transforms the *ADICRC* *maxele.63.nc* file to a constant and higher resolution DEM considering small scale topographic/bathymetric features.
 The static downscaled method was developed by Nelson Tull, and the incorporated into Kalpana along with a new downscaling method by Carter Rucker.
 The details can be found in [this paper](https://link.springer.com/epdf/10.1007/s11069-021-04634-8?sharing_token=5GBxenc0qDVGHm3BGk6KhPe4RwlQNchNByi7wbcMAY69maaLpgXTBxca-OorPGWBn2w2ySSkXhIRhNeWoyNx8-ituX0UqAcNj_LDMh_kFz6sCpb5e882TbeHKiKpzRd_j4XfVH_6ONriheKYxx2CECQI07z23OD-pFrCALWfyVc=).
 The schematics below show the downscaling process.

 **Storm surge expansion**

 <img src="documentation/imgs/kalpana_extend.png" width="512"/>

 **Storm surge contraction**

 <img src="documentation/imgs/kalpana_shrink.png" width="512"/>

+## Updated version

-Kalpana was rewritten in python 3 and using GeoPandas as the core python package by Tomás Cuevas.
+Kalpana was updated to python 3 and upgraded by Tomás Cuevas as a part of his MSc research.
 Instructions for using Kalpana can be found in the examples folder.
 For any question, comment or suggestion please send an email to tomascuevas@gmail.com or open a *Issue*